top of page

 See Evaluation above for weightings.

-For further enquiries → mark@spud.org.uk
+For further enquiries regarding the competition design aspect: mark@spud.org.uk

 Screenshot 2025-11-06 at 13.44.51.png